 ‘If people are good only because they fear punishment, and hope for reward, then we are a sorry lot indeed.’ ~Albert Einstein

-The negative effects of religion on society are tremendous.
-Here are the main ways religion is destroying people’s life:
+The negative effects of religion on society are tremendous (although often unrecognized), and in this article you’re going to read the main ways religion is destroying people’s lives.

 Religion is filling people with fear

-When you believe that you are being continuously watched by an all-seeing eye of God, you will have to act in certain ways to please God.
-The fear of hell is continuously in your mind, filling you with worry and anxiety, and this does not allow you to live spontaneously.
-As a result, most so-called religious people become neurotic and in some cases even schizophrenic.
+When you believe that you are being constantly watched by an all-seeing eye of God, you have to act in certain ways to please God.
+The fear of hell is always in your mind, filling you with worry and anxiety, and this does not allow you to live spontaneously.

 Religion is turning people against themselves